A NSW Government website

 Regulatory

-The WSB project is composed of two contestable components (a SIPS Service and Paired Generation Services) and a non-contestable component (Network Augmentations and SIPS Control).
-The Australian Energy Regulator (AER) in its role as Regulator under the Act, is required to make revenue determinations for each component of the WSB project.
+The Australian Energy Regulator (AER) in its role as Regulator under the Act, is required to make revenue determinations for each component of the Waratah Super Battery project.

-Under the Act, the Scheme Financial Vehicle (SFV) must pay the Network Operator in accordance with the amounts set out in the AER’s revenue determination.
-The SFV recovers the cost of the NSW Electricity Infrastructure Roadmap from Distribution Network Service Providers who in turn recover those costs from NSW electricity consumers through network charges on their retail bills.
+Under the Act, the Scheme Financial Vehicle (SFV) must pay the network operator in accordance with the amounts set out in the AER’s revenue determination.
+The SFV recovers the cost of the NSW Electricity Infrastructure Roadmap from distribution network service providers who in turn recover those costs from NSW electricity consumers through network charges on their retail bills.